Tile Maps

 From masonry and tile to fabrics to movable type: artists and designers have been arranging modular motifs on grids for centuries.
 This approach affords a variety of aesthetic and practical benefits.
 It leads to designs with natural visual rhythm and concord while allowing for variety and complexity.
 It combines the benefits of mass production and manual customization.
 It also allows the creative work to be split up: a single designer creates the system and local craftsmen apply it.

 In digital media, tile maps and sets are used frequently and commonly associated with the 8-bit and 16-bit video game era.
 Hardware limitations imposed strict limits on designers.
-Designers pushed these limits to creative extreems, creating enduring visual styles.
+Designers pushed these limits to creative extremes, creating enduring visual styles.
 Today’s games do not face the same hardware restrictions, but modular graphic systems are still an important tool for artists.
 Support for tile maps is built into many contemporary game engines, including Unity and GameMaker Studio.

 Bauhaus Lettering Set, 1926-31